arctan2/curl.nvim/README.md

 # About

-It's the most basic curl frontend.
+Most basic curl wrapper.
+Made for convenience.
+Runs anywhere in the buffer.

 # Usage